 A How-To Guide for Artists Looking to Boost their Passive Income

-My goal for 2016: Maximize my passive income.
+My goal for the year: Maximize my passive income.
 I knew at the beginning of the year that I wanted to be able to spend less time working and more time exploring the world around me, so I've spent the last twelve months working towards that path.
 I took everything I learned this year about earning passive income as an artist and compiled it into this one guide.
-I hope it helps all of you out there who are looking to boost your income in 2017.
+I hope it helps all of you out there who are looking to boost your income.

 What is passive income?